vcalderon2009/ECO_Mocks_Catls_CAM/README.rst

 References
 ==========

-For a more detailed discussion on **CAM**, see the following papers:
+For a more detailed discussion on **CAM**, see the following paper:

+- The Dark Side of Galaxy Color: evidence from new SDSS measurements of galaxy clustering and lensing

 |arXiv| |MNRAS|